Ron Brownstein: Early life and education

-Brownstein was born to a Jewish family on April 6, 1958 in New York City, the son of Shirley and David Brownstein.
+Brownstein was born to a Jewish family on April 6, 1958, in New York City, the son of Shirley and David Brownstein.
 His father was an electrician.
 In 1979, he graduated with a B.A. in English Literature from the State University of New York - Binghamton.
 He then worked as senior staff writer for Ralph Nader.

 Career

 In 1983, he went to work for the National Journal as White House correspondent.
 In 1987, he became a contributing editor for the Los Angeles Times.
 In 1989, he left the National Journal to work full-time as national correspondent for the Los Angeles Times.
 In 1993, he was named their national political correspondent.
 In 1997, he accepted a position as chief political correspondent for U.S. News & World Report.
 In 1998, he went to work for CNN as a political analyst where he remained until 2004.
 He is currently senior political analyst for CNN and Editorial Director for Strategic Partnerships for Atlantic Media.

+Brownstein made a cameo appearance in the 1993 film Dave.